texne/proficiency.cs.illinois.edu/index.md

 If you think that you need an exemption from this policy, please email [<code>proficiency&#8209;exams@lists.cs.illinois.edu</code>](mailto:proficiency-exams@lists.cs.illinois.edu).
 <!--- -->
-Note that "I want an exemption" is not itself a valid reason for receiving an exemption.
+Note that "I want an exemption" is not alone a valid reason for receiving an exemption.

 Note that most proficiency exams are three hours in length.